alexUkkonen/DM_Case_Step1_Ukkonen_Korhonen_Kostet/Project_closing_report.md

 ## 1. To what extent does the product fulfil the given requirements? * Please indicate if any component is missing or if any tests are not functioning properly.

-As far as we can se the only thing incompleate is the test data as we lack dance events.
+As far as we can see the only thing incomplete is the test data as we lack dance events.

 ## 2. What aspects of the project were successful?
 What challenges were encountered?